Kernix13/vision-grid-express/README.md

 > What goes here?

-## User Journey (How to Use)
+## User Journey (Features)

 ### Home/Search Page

 1. Search for Images
-   - Enter a search phrase (e.g., landscaping, interior design, travel) in the search bar.
+   - Enter a search phrase (e.g., landscaping, interior design, travel) in the search bar and hit <kbd>ENTER</kbd>.
-   - The app fetches images from the Unsplash API based on your query.
+   - The app fetches 12 images from the Unsplash API based on your query.
 2. Interact with Image Cards
    - Each image result appears as a card.
    - Save the image to your vision board.